-Undergraduate students who, after matriculation, do not register for classes for more than one academic year (or a consecutive spring and fall semester) must reapply and repeat an audition and/or interview for readmission to the Jacobs School of Music.
+Undergraduate students who, after matriculation, are not enrolled in classes for more than one academic year (or a consecutive spring and fall semester) must reapply and repeat an audition and/or interview for readmission to the Jacobs School of Music.
+This requirement may be waived for students who request and receive a medical leave of absence; such students should contact the undergraduate advising office when they are prepared to resume enrollment.